Programs at the NAU Community Music and Dance Academy

 The Academy also offers various jazz, Pilates, and stretch & conditioning classes to further develop various facets of dance.

-All classes are held in one of two studios located in the Ponderosa Building (across the street diagonally from Oregano’s Restaurant).
+All classes are held in one of two studios located in the Ponderosa Building (across the street from Single Track Bikes).

 Dance class descriptions

 Learn more about our dance instructional offerings below.